Amnesycks/TicTacChase/README.md

 # TicTacChase
-A game made as part of the F21GP courses at Heriot-Watt University
+A game made as part of the F21GP courses at Heriot-Watt University The whole project can be send, if needed!

 Your objective is to touch the green capsule, while avoiding be touch by the red capsule